The Best Vitamins and Supplements for a Healthy Heart

 Bringing It All Together.

-As a team, each of these nutrients and natural compounds has a specific, synergistic function to perform in optimizing the cardiovascular system from blood pressure and heart rhythm control to inflammation reduction, enhanced circulation, and cellular energy enhancement.
+As a team, each of these nutrients and natural compounds has a specific, synergistic function to perform in optimizing the cardiovascular system, from blood pressure and heart rhythm control to inflammation reduction, enhanced circulation, and cellular energy enhancement.
 When combined in appropriate dosages, and preferably under the supervision of a healthcare practitioner, these supplements can profoundly strengthen heart resiliency and longevity.

 Keep in mind that no supplement can take the place of a heart-healthy lifestyle.
 Exercise regularly, eat a Mediterranean-style diet, reduce stress, and sleep well are the building blocks.
 But with the judicious use of these potent supplements, you can provide your heart with the added support it requires to perform optimally for decades to come.